open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 turn on OpenTelemetry integration for multiple signals (tracing & metrics in this case).

-**Note:** `ConfigureOpenTelemetryTracing` does not automatically start OpenTelemetry.
-The host is responsible for either calling `AddOpenTelemetryTracing` in the [OpenTelemetry.Extensions.Hosting](../../../src/OpenTelemetry.Extensions.Hosting/README.md) package, calling `Build` when using the `Sdk.CreateTracerProviderBuilder` method, or by accessing the `TracerProvider` from the `IServiceCollection` where `ConfigureOpenTelemetryTracing` was performed.
+**Note:** `ConfigureOpenTelemetryTracerProvider` does not automatically start OpenTelemetry.
+The host is responsible for either calling `StartWithHost` in the [OpenTelemetry.Extensions.Hosting](../../../src/OpenTelemetry.Extensions.Hosting/README.md) package, calling `Build` when using the `Sdk.CreateTracerProviderBuilder` method, or by accessing the `TracerProvider` from the `IServiceCollection` where `ConfigureOpenTelemetryTracerProvider` was performed.

 When providing `IServiceCollection` registration extensions: